-resulting in an air-to-cloth ratio of 1.5.
-The other half of the flow from the enlarged blast furnace slag tap hood and two refining kettle hoods described in Item 1 above, as well as half of the flow from the blast furnace afterburner will be routed to the current Blast Furnace baghouse, which will be fitted with a new exhaust fan.
+The other portion of the flow from the enlarged blast furnace slag tap hood and two refining kettle hoods described in Item 1 above, as well as the flow from the blast furnace process gases will be routed to the current Blast Furnace baghouse, which will be fitted with a new exhaust fan.
 The current blast furnace baghouse will continue to have 22,620 square feet of cloth with bags having Teflon membranes on Teflon substrates.
 Total flow into this unit is expected to be 32,500 acfm, resulting in an air-to-cloth ratio of just over 1.4.